sentryco/LockScreenView/README.md

 > Add lockability to your app

-## Description

-Add security measures to your app.
-Easily integrate Biometric auth / Password and Pin code.

 ## Features

-- Add your own lock UI
+- Add your own "lock-UI"
-- Add your own authentication handler
+- Add your own "authentication-handler"
 - Avoids locking the app if there are active alerts or sheets (iOS only, because alerts and sheets are above the app views, and as such cant be locked, unless dismissed, which can result in data loss)
 - Designed entirely with SwiftUI, ensuring smooth integration with modern iOS and macOS applications.
 - Automatically manages app locking and unlocking based on the app's lifecycle events